TobiasPSP/doneland_sources/Components/Microcontroller/Advice/Upload Sketch/README.md

 Manual Intervention: Normally, you don’t need to press any buttons to upload new firmware to an Arduino.
 However, if there are issues with the auto-reset mechanism (e.g., using certain third-party USB-to-Serial adapters), you might need to manually press the reset button right when you start the upload process.

+## Bootloader in ROM
+The ESP32 (and other Espressif chips like the ESP8266) has its bootloader stored in ROM (Read-Only Memory), making it robust against being accidentally overwritten or corrupted.
+Here's how this works and why it is beneficial:

+* Permanent Storage: The bootloader code in the ESP32 is stored in ROM, which is non-volatile and read-only.
+This means the bootloader is permanently written during the manufacturing process and cannot be modified or deleted through normal operations.

+* Protected from Corruption: Since the bootloader resides in ROM, it is immune to software bugs, power failures, or accidental overwrites that might occur during firmware updates or application development.
+This protection ensures that the core functionality needed to load new firmware is always intact.

+* Initial Boot Process: When the ESP32 is powered on or reset, it first runs the code in the ROM bootloader.
+This bootloader is responsible for:
+  * Initializing hardware and peripherals.
+  * Checking the GPIO pins (such as GPIO0) to determine the boot mode (normal execution, bootloader mode, etc.).
+  * Loading the user application code from flash memory if no special boot mode is triggered.

+### Benefits of ROM-Based Bootloader
+* Brick Prevention: Devices with a ROM-based bootloader are much harder to brick because the bootloader cannot be accidentally erased or corrupted.
+This ensures that you always have a reliable method to upload new firmware even if the current application firmware is problematic.

+* Consistent Recovery Option: In case of a firmware failure, you can always enter the bootloader mode to flash new firmware.
+This makes it easier to recover from errors during development or updates.

+* Simplified Firmware Updates: With the bootloader in ROM, developers and users don't have to worry about maintaining or protecting the bootloader code when updating firmware.
+The update process can focus solely on the application code.